Crate training puppies can take a couple of days

 Crate training puppies (especially if your pup has just arrived in his new home) can be very stressful for you both.

-If he does cry sometime during night, don't allow him out of his crate unless you're certain that he wants to pee, in which case take him outside to his toilet area and wait with him.
+If your puppy does cry at night, don't allow him out of his crate unless you're confident that he wants to pee, in which case, take him outside to his toilet area and wait with him.

-If he pees, quietly praise him and bring him straight back to his crate; no playing and no fussing.
+If he pees, quietly praise him and bring him straight back to his crate; no playing or fussing.
 Your baby must learn that night-time is not for playing.

-You may need to do this every 2 or 3 hours during the night for his first few weeks, but this will quickly improve as he's able to hold his bladder and bowels for longer.
+You may need to do this every 2 or 3 hours during the night for his first few weeks, but this will quickly improve when he can hold his bladder and bowels for longer.

-At 3 months, a puppy can usually go all night without a bowel movement as long as he's been allowed out to relieve himself just before being put to bed, and isn't given any water for a couple of hours before bedtime.
+At 3 months, a puppy can usually go all night without a bowel movement as long as he's been allowed to relieve himself before being put to bed.

 Try throwing his favourite soft toy, a chew bone, or a few small treats inside his cage from time to time so that if he wanders in without being prompted, he'll get a pleasant surprise.